-“Over the past five years, I have tried to build vital skills in the recruitment industry – with communication, customer service and an uninterrupted / canvas attitude.
+“Over the past five years, I have tried to build vital skills in the recruitment industry – with communication, customer service, and an uninterrupted / canvas attitude.

 Looking for work spec for this role, I immediately fell in love.
 I believe I do not have the skills necessary to meet my needs, but it will also offer me a challenge – which I love and improve.
-The question what are you looking for in a job demands the best answer for the expected result.
+The question of what are you looking for in a job demands the best answer for the expected result.

 These answers depend on the seniority of the roles and how big the business depends on.
 However, they should work as a boilerplate to work from.
-The question what are you looking for in a job demands the best answer for the expected result.
+The question of what are you looking for in a job demands the best answer for the expected result.